 ORDERING YOUR RING

-Any Texas A&M-Corpus Christi Undergraduate student with 75 hours or more hours (at least 25 at TAMU-CC) and Graduate students with 25 or more qualify for the official Islander Ring.
+Any Texas A&M-Corpus Christi Undergraduate student with 75 or more completed hours (at least 25 at TAMU-CC) and Graduate students with 25 or more completed hours qualify for the official Islander Ring.
 Completed hours are determined by the Registrar’s Office at the end of each semester and verified before ordering.
-Rings can be ordered with an official Balfour Representative at the beginning of the Fall and Spring Semesters, at Fall, Spring or Summer Grad Fair, by visiting the Woo Sung Lee Welcome Center during normal business hours, or by visiting Balfour.com/tamucc.
+Rings can be ordered with an official Balfour Representative at the beginning of the Fall (late August) and Spring (late January) Semesters, at Fall (Mid-October), Spring (Mid-March) or Summer (Late June) Grad Fairs, by visiting the Woo Sung Lee Welcome Center during normal business hours, or by visiting Balfour.com/tamucc.

 WEARING THE RING